jinchiniao/CAS-VSR-S68/README.md

 │ └── ...
 ```
 ### `utterance` (Corresponding Text)
-**After obtaining access and unzipping**, this directory Includes transcription files corresponding to the lip images.
+This directory Includes transcription files corresponding to the lip images.
 Each transcription file is associated with a specific image and is named using a combination of the UUID and image sequence number.

 Example:
 ```